radu-matei/radu-matei.github.io/content/about.md

 +++
 title = "About Me"
 date = "2017-09-05"
-disable_comments = true
 +++

 Hi, I'm Radu!

-I am an open source software engineer passionate about WebAssembly, distributed systems, and artificial intelligence, working as the co-founder and CTO of [Fermyon](https://fermyon.com).
+I am a software engineer passionate about WebAssembly, distributed systems, and artificial intelligence, working as the co-founder and CTO of [Fermyon](https://fermyon.com).